MDAnalysis/UserGuide/doc/source/installation.rst

 Development versions
 ====================
 To install development versions of MDAnalysis, you can compile it from source.
+In order to install from source, you will need ``numpy`` and ``cython``.
+See :ref:`create-virtual-environment` for instructions on how to create a full development environment.

 .. code-block:: bash

     git clone https://github.com/MDAnalysis/mdanalysis
     cd mdanalysis
+    # assuming you have already installed required dependencies
     pip install -e .

-In order to install from source, you will need ``numpy`` and ``cython``.
-See :ref:`create-virtual-environment` for instructions on how to create a full development environment.

 Testing
 -------